telerik/blazor-docs/components/editor/built-in-tools.md

 ### Block Tools

 The `Block` tools work with or add a block HTML element, like `<h1>`, `<h2>`, `<p>` and `<ul>`.

+>caption Table 2: Block tools in the Editor

 <table>
     <thead>